scrum-for-developers/worblehat/README.md

 ## Running the application

+1. Compile and install the application in the local maven repository with `./mvnw install`
 1. Start the database.
 The easiest way is to fire up a docker container with  `worblehat-web/docker-db.sh`.
 1. Run the application.:
   * Either run `./mvnw -pl worblehat-web spring-boot:run` (will automatically compile & package the application before)
-  * Or start as plain Java main class in worblehat-web: `de.codecentric.psd.Worblehat`
+  * Or use your IDE to start the main class in worblehat-web: `de.codecentric.psd.Worblehat`
 1. Access the application at <http://localhost:8080/worblehat/>

 ## Running tests